ministryofjustice/laa-spring-boot-common/laa-spring-boot-starters/laa-spring-boot-starter-sql-scanner/README.md

 The aspect logs at `WARN` with the field/component name and the matched pattern so that requests can be flagged or rejected upstream.

+If Spring AOP is absent, the starter logs a warning at startup and skips scanning until `spring-boot-starter-aop` is added to the classpath.